nobodyishappy/tp/docs/UserGuide.md

 In this tutorial, we'll guide you through the basics of using our app to manage your tasks efficiently.
 With TeamTracker, staying organized has never been easier.
 Let's get started!

-Below is some details of the GUI for your reference
+The image below is the application interface with more detailed annotations for you to gain a better understanding of each part in our app.

 ![UI_annotated](images/UI_annotated.png)

+You can see that the UI is divided into four main parts:

 - Command Box: This is where you enter your command into the app.
-- Message Box: Displays the message showing the result of a command.
+- Message Box: After you entered a command, the message showing the result of a command will be shown here.
 - Person List: Displays the list of people stored in your app.
+  - Each person
 - Task List: Displays the list of tasks stored in your app.
+  - Each task

 Now, let's try to add a task into our task list.
 Type `addtask n/MA HW d/math homework 4 week 12 p/high` into the command box and press Enter.
 The result should be similar to this: